Thank you for visiting.

 Individual coaching

-Someone asked me if my coaching is intended for people to be better at their jobs.
-It’s more like I help people find peace and purpose in their work, in alignment with a future where people are valued for their full humanity.
+For those who want help finding peace and purpose in their work.
 I especially enjoy working with leaders who identify as introverted or quiet, and who want to embed equity and liberation in their approach to work.

 Emergent strategy and process design